Back to: ASP.NET Core Web API Tutorials

 }).AddXmlSerializerFormatters(); //Adding XML Formatter

-With the above code in place, the JSON Formatter is removed, and only the XML Formatter is registered to return the Response in XML Format.
-With the above changes in place, send an HTTP Request, and the server will return the response in XML format irrespective of the Accept header value.
+With the above changes in place, the JSON Formatter is removed, and only the XML Formatter is registered to return the Response in XML Format.
+Now, send an HTTP Request, and the server will return the response in XML format irrespective of the Accept header value.

-How Do We Return 406 Not Acceptable Status Code if the Accepted Formatter is Not Available?
+How to Return 406 Not Acceptable Status Code if the Accepted Formatter is Not Available?

-In ASP.NET Core Web API, the 406 Not Acceptable status code is returned when the server cannot produce a response based on the HTTP Request Accept header value.
+We need to return 406 Not Acceptable Status Code when the server cannot produce a response based on the HTTP Request Accept header value.
 This scenario occurs when the client specifies an Accept header for a media type (e.g., application/xml, application/json) that the server cannot return.

-By default, the ASP.NET Core does not return the 406 Not Acceptable status code.
+However, by default, ASP.NET Core does not return the 406 Not Acceptable Status Code.
 Instead, it returns the data using the default configured formatter.
-To force ASP.NET Core Web API to return a 406 Not Acceptable status code if the requested format is not supported, we need to configure the ReturnHttpNotAcceptable option and set its value to true.
+To force ASP.NET Core to return a 406 Not Acceptable Status Code when the requested format is not supported, we need to configure the ReturnHttpNotAcceptable option and set its value to true while registering the AddControllers service.

 So, modify the AddControllers service as follows.
 Here, we are using the default JSON Formatter.
 We removed the XML formatter and also configured it to ignore CamelCase.
 We are also explicitly setting to return 406 Not Acceptable Status Code: